Comparisons

 Final thoughts

-teamLab prices scale with city, not quality, the $11.79 Osaka garden delivers as many jaw-drops per hour as the $23 Tokyo flagships.
+teamLab prices scale with city, not quality, the ¥1,908 ($11.79) Osaka garden delivers as many jaw-drops per hour as the ¥3,721 ($23) Tokyo flagships.
 Book whichever sits on your route, and book Planets earliest, it sells out first.
+Viator doesn’t sell plain teamLab tickets, but it does bundle one, a private tour pairing teamLab Planets with the Tsukiji Market at ¥21,533 ($133.09), useful if you want the museum and a food tour handled as one booking.

 All 49 verified activities: Klook activities list.